AgostinoNickl/clipedia/README.md

 # CLIPedia (Mathematica Code)

-This repository contains the complete Mathematica code for reproducing CLIPedia inference results using a pre-processed corpus and a pre-trained model.
+This repository contains the complete Mathematica code for reproducing CLIPedia inference results using a sample from  pre-processed corpus and a pre-trained model.
 It also includes a notebook manual and specialized functions to support building a CLIPedia from Wikipedia dumps.
 This repository is released alongside the following paper:
 > **Nickl, Agostino.
 “Navigating CLIPedia: Architectonic Instruments for Querying and Questing a Latent Encyclopedia.”
 Frontiers of Architectural Research, forthcoming.**